MarcusP99/Yu-Gi-Oh/Piscu_FTK/README.md

   We might want to look at hands that have a handtrap and also has a playable combo when it gets to there turn.
   **Chaos Space Draw**
-  Account for Chaos Space draw to play around Nib or other hts **Separate the 1 card ftks from Chaos Space and 1F1** This allows for better playing around hts
+  Account for Chaos Space draw to play around Nib or other hts
-  **Train the model to do hands**
-  More of a long term goal, but we could program this to set-up early hands to calculate hts more optimally.
-For example, if we could set up the program to play until romulous, and then opps nib, you can check if the hand plays through the said ht
-  **Handtraps**
-  Adjust the Handtrap percentage by excluding phantazmay and including the chance to draw nibiru/veiler(disruptions mid-combo) from phantazmay.
-Maybe include average number of handtraps drawn in the output

 **Changelist**
 - Added Noctovision function